louiz/biboumi/doc/biboumi.1.rst

 ``'#'`` or ``'&'`` (but this can be overridden by the server, using the ISUPPORT extension) then it’s a channel name, otherwise this is a nickname.

-As a special case, the channel name can also be empty (for example ``%irc.example.com``), in that case this represents the virtual channel provided by biboumi.
-See `Connect to an IRC server`_ for more details.

 There is two ways to address an IRC user, using a local part like this:
 ``nickname`` % ``irc_server`` or by using the in-room address of the participant, like this: